kobotoolbox/docs/source/kobocollect_on_android_basic.md

 Store](https://play.google.com/store/apps/details?id=org.koboc.collect.android)
 if you have Android versions 5 and above.

-If you have Android versions below 5, you can install an older version of the app through the [KoBoToolbox GitHub Repository](https://github.com/kobotoolbox/collect/releases).
+If you have an Android version below 5, you can install an older version of the app through the [KoBoToolbox GitHub Repository](https://github.com/kobotoolbox/collect/releases).
 We have a support article outlining how to collect data in the older version of __KoBoCollect__